Inspiring health awareness through education

 Here, Genie and Mary are at Washington University, and Mary is a a 4th year medical student.

 Dr. Mary Mason, MD, MBA started franchising LMS

-LMS student learning about being a pediatrician
+LMS students learning about being a pediatrician

 I am a doctor’s kid.

-We are dedicated and believe in our mission of inspiring and shaping tomorrow’s healthcare professionals, today, through our numerous after-school programs, summer camps, birthday parties, special programs, and our award-winning line of educational toys.
+We are dedicated and believe in our mission of inspiring and shaping tomorrow’s healthcare professionals today through our numerous after-school programs, summer camps, birthday parties, special programs and our award-winning line of educational toys.
 My greatest hope is that future medical, nursing, veterinarian, and pharmacy school classes will be filled with Little Medical School graduates!